D.C. Circuit Deals A Major Blow to the Abusive Exercise of Executive Power

 The court notes that, as proposed by then-Professor and now-Senator Elizabeth Warren, the CFPB was to be another traditional, multi-member independent agency.
-But Congress in its legislative wisdom while under the control of leftist majorities, ultimately departed from the Warren and Obama Administration proposals.
+But Congress, in its legislative wisdom while under the control of leftist majorities, ultimately departed from the Warren and Obama Administration proposals.
 Congress established the CFPB as an independent agency headed not by a multi-member commission but rather by a single Director.

-Responding to the prospect of virtually unchecked power, the court makes the following observations, which I have pulled from the more than 100 page opinion and edited for your convenience below:
+Responding to the prospect of virtually unchecked power, the court makes the following observations, which I have pulled from the more than 100-page opinion and edited for your convenience below:

-When our constitutional liberties are discarded, then government is weaponized to favor groups and institutions that it prefers.
+When our constitutional liberties are discarded, then the government is weaponized to favor groups and institutions that it prefers.
 It is clear that the Framers understood that the exercise of virtually unlimited power poses a threat to individual liberty.
 The Framers thus placed limits on executive power by creating checks and balances.
 The D.C.
 Circuit Court of Appeals rightly recognized that the CFPB imperils individual liberty by subjecting it to the “whims and idiosyncratic views of a single individual.”
 Unchecked power represents a clear and present danger to freedom and unduly infringes on individual rights.